kandiadi/LendingClubCaseStudy/README.md

 5. **Purpose and derogatory record**: Loan applicant taking loan for *debt consolidation* should be properly verified.
 Also, applicant with *zero and one derogatory public record* tend to default as well.
 Risk should be assessed for them as well.

+6. **Improvement in the Recovery and Evaluation of covering Asset**: From the Analysed details the recovery of the amount is not significant.
+Company needs to review the evaluation of the assets used as guarantee or cover in case of default.

+7. **Increase in the defaulting percentage due to significant increase in income in 2011**: In 2011 the income has increased significantly which lead to higher loan applications but it also increased the defaulted loans.
+As individuals take on more debt, it becomes harder to manage their finances.
+This can lead to missed payments and ultimately, defaults.

+8. **People with Rented house or Mortgage house**: People with Rented house or Mortgaged house are more likely to defaulted as more operational cost leads to the missing payout for loans.

 ## Technologies Used

 - [Python](https://www.python.org/) - version 3.12.4